“It is good to renew one’s wonder.”

 5. “Introduction to Dandelion Wine” by Ray Bradbury

 Dandelion Wine is technically a collection of short stories.
 However, it’s different from The Martian Chronicles and The Illustrated Man.
-In those two, each story bears little-to-no connection to the other stories contained within the books’ spines.
-There’s no consistent this storyline.
+In those two, each story bears little-to-no connection to the other stories contained within the books’ spines: there’s no consistent storyline.

 Anyway, exposition aside, I thought it’d be amiss not to include at least one part of Dandelion Wine.
 Because it’s truly unique.

 The novel opens in a magical way, which sets the reader up to expect elements of fantasy and magic throughout the text.
 The protagonist, Douglas, opens the novel overlooking his hometown with a panoramic view.
-Just as dawn is about to break and wake the town, Douglas ushers in the first day of summer by performing an elaborate performance to lighten the sky: he exhales in the last few stars, he points at the street lights and flicks them on.
-I can’t really explain it all, I guess it’s magic.
+Just as dawn is about to break and wake the town, Douglas ushers in the first day of summer by performing an elaborate magician’s performance to lighten the sky: he exhales in the last few stars, he points at the street lights and flicks them on.
 You gotta read this one to appreciate what he’s doing here.